Is a Degree in Agriculture Right for You?

 For those international students who love science and math, studying agriculture may be the right degree for you.
 Agriculture teaches students the principles of farming, ranching, and other agricultural practices.
 Interested in learning about animals, plants, and soil?
 Read on to see if a degree in Agriculture is right for you.

-Agriculture; farming, cultivation, crop growing, gardening and the list of synonyms continues on.
-These words describe the word agriculture but not how it is viewed in today’s modern times.
+Agriculture, farming, cultivation, crop growing, gardening; these words describe the word agriculture but not how it is viewed in today’s modern times.
 Why study agriculture?
 Agriculture is an ancient practice and key to sustaining human development on planet Earth.
 Today, the way we go about agriculture has changed dramatically with the introduction of technology that has revolutionized production and distribution.
 If you are looking for a career that touches all disciplines, including science and math, in a fast paced environment that will touch people’s lives around the world, a degree in agriculture might just be for you!

 Why study agriculture?